tamhinsf/ChannelSurf/README.md

 ## Identify your destination Team

-Use the Microsoft Teams app to create the Team you want to place your re-created or new channels within.
-Then, decide if you want to:
+You can use the Microsoft Teams app to create the Team you want to place your re-created or new channels within, or wait and create a new Team when you run Channel Surf.

+Either way, you'll need to decide if you want to:

 * Add entirely new channels

 	You'll edit a file called "channels.json" that contains the name and description of the channels you want to add.